Had an issue with Ubank? Get a real response.

 How to submit a complaint with Ubank

-Fastest ways to contact UBank with a complaint (step-by-step):
+These are the fastest ways to contact UBank with a complaint:

 - Phone (fastest for urgent issues): Call 13 30 80 (24/7 within Australia).
 From overseas, call +61 2 9070 0202.
 Clearly state it’s a complaint, ask for a reference number, and note the agent’s name/time.